 Cleveland Police and Crime Panel is responsible for the scrutiny of the Police and Crime Commissioner (PCC.)

 The panel is made up of 12 local councillors.
-There is provision to appoint up to two Independent Members.
+It can also appoint up to two independent members.

 - Reviewing the draft Police and Crime Plan;